-Changes in the top and bottom codes for the height and weight variables, changes in the questions used to collect data on height and weight, and the 2019 questionnaire redesign may affect comparability.
+Changes in the top and bottom codes for the height and weight variables, changes in the universe, changes in the questions used to collect data on height and weight, and the 2019 questionnaire redesign may affect comparability.
 The formula used to calculate BMICALC is consistent over time.
 The questions used to collect the input data on height and weight are consistent with a few exceptions.
 For height, interviewers asked, "How tall are you without shoes?"
 In 1974 only, the question does not specify "without shoes."
 For weight, interviewers asked, "How much do you weigh without shoes?"
 In 1974 only, the question does not specify "without shoes" and in 1976 and 1977, the question specifies "without clothes or shoes."
 However, the universe of persons for whom these data were collected varies over time.
 Also, for the period prior to 1997, proxy reporting by family members of values for height and weight were allowed, while sample adults themselves answered these questions for 1997 forward (except in rare cases where disability precluded self-reporting).
 Self-reports are generally considered more accurate than proxy reports for such questions.

 In addition, the range of calculated values for BMICALC differs across years, in conjunction with differences in topcodes and bottom codes for height and weight in the public use data.